Moh-Pou/Python-Bioinformatics/README.md

-# Python-Bioinformatics
-# This is a python module containing functions related to bioinformatics.
+# This is a python module containing functions related to bioinformatics, such as manipulation of DNS or RNA secuences.